MicrosoftDocs/Viva/Viva/insights/personal/reference/briefing-pause.md

 We’re taking some time to improve the Briefing email and give you more personalized content in your daily messages.
 As a result, we’ll take a break from sending you your daily Briefing starting on January 15th, 2023.

 While you’ll stop receiving the Briefing email for a while, you’ll still have access to Viva Insights features.
-If you rely on different features within Briefing—like preparing for meetings, reviewing outstanding tasks, or booking focus time—read this article to learn how you can find them in your [Viva Insights Outlook add-in](../use/add-in.md) or [Viva Insights app in Teams and web](../teams/viva-insights-home.md).
+If you rely on different features within Briefing—like preparing for meetings, reviewing outstanding tasks, or booking focus time—read this article to learn how you can find them in your [Viva Insights Outlook add-in](../use/add-in.md), [other Outlook features](https://support.microsoft.com/en-us/office/use-intelligent-technology-in-outlook-on-the-web-and-outlook-com-24b30683-8340-4b69-b8ac-4193ec528a70), and [Viva Insights app in Teams and web](../teams/viva-insights-home.md).
 You'll continue to receive semi-monthly digest emails with insights and recommendations to build healthy work habits.

 ## Prepare for upcoming meetings